shihabali-me/shihabali-me/README.md

 #### Laravel & Vue JS Developer at Return Trip
 I work in the web infrastructure and applications area as a software engineer.
 Also have 3.5+ years of experience with organization and software development.
 Ability to think through a problem coupled with the confidence to make ideas heard.
 Proven ability to maintain, enhance company with the aim of improving operational functionality and with business requirements.

-Skills: VUE JS / REACT / JS / HTML / CSS
+Skills: PHP/ LARAVEL / VUE JS / REACT / JS / HTML / CSS / Tailwind

 - 🔭 I’m currently working on mid level full stack developer
 - 🌱 I’m currently learning DSA, JS, Vue, PHP, Laravel
 - 👯 I’m looking to collaborate on GitHub